SkillsUnion/tamkeen-cloud/4-intro-cloud-and-aws/5-aws-create-initial-administrative-user.md

 2. Open the IAM Identity Center console.
 3. In the IAM Identity Center navigation pane, under **Multi-account permissions**, choose **Permission sets**.
 4. Choose **Create permission set**.
-5. For **Step 1: Select permission set type**, keep the default settings and choose **Next**.
+5. For **1: Select permission set type**, keep the default settings and choose **Next**.
 The default settings grant full access to AWS services and resources using the `AdministratorAccess` predefined permission set.
-6. For **Step 2: Specify permission set details**, keep the default settings and choose **Next**.
+6. For **2: Specify permission set details**, keep the default settings and choose **Next**.
 The default session duration is set to one hour.
-7. For **Step 3: Review and create**, do the following:
+7. For **3: Review and create**, do the following:

    - Review the permission set type and confirm that it is `AdministratorAccess`.
    - Review the AWS managed policy and confirm that it is `AdministratorAccess`.
    - Choose **Create**.

-## Step 4: Set up AWS Account Access for an Administrative User
+## 4: Set up AWS Account Access for an Administrative User

 To set up AWS account access for an administrative user in IAM Identity Center, assign the user to the `AdministratorAccess` permission set: